CountyEthics

 Crag Considerations

-• The fine-grained Fell Sandstone at this crag holds moisture more tenaciously than coarser-grained variants, and the 102mm of rain over the past 28 days means deep saturation is likely despite two dry days.
+• The fine-grained Fell Sandstone at this crag holds moisture more tenaciously than coarser-grained alternatives; after 52mm in four days (1–4 June) followed by repeated further showers, deep saturation is near-certain.

 Warnings 3